Australia’s 2nd Fighter Fleet: Super Hornets & Growlers

 The Future of the Fleet

 The RAAF can be expected to hang on to its Super Hornets for many years.
-Its F/A-18A/B Hornets entered service in 1987, and are expected to last past 2020 thanks to upgrades and life extension overhauls.
+Its F/A-18A/B Hornets entered service in 1987, and the last aircraft in that 71-plane fleet will retire in 2022 thanks to upgrades and life extension overhauls.
 A similar career for the Super Hornets would see them serve beyond 2040, and the EA-18G’s usefulness could give them an even longer career.

 Contracts & Key Events